Charlotte Burman

 Psychologist

-Clinic Days: Tue, Fri
+Clinic Days: Tue, Wed, Fri

 Charlotte completed her Bachelor of Psychology (Honours) and Master of Clinical Psychology degrees at the University of Sydney.
 She is registered with the Australian Health Practitioners Regulation Agency (AHPRA) and is an Associate Member of the Australian Clinical Psychology Association (ACPA).

 Charlotte values working flexibly to meet the unique needs of each individual.
-Her therapy is grounded in a relational approach, drawing heavily on trauma-informed and attachmentbased principles.
-She integrates her experience with Systemic Family Therapy, Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT) and Dialectical Behaviour Therapy (DBT) in her work.
-She has worked across a range of services including public, private, university, and charity settings.
+Her therapy is grounded in a relational approach, drawing heavily on trauma-informed and attachment-based principles.
+She integrates her training in Systemic Family Therapy, Psychodynamic Psychotherapy, and Cognitive Behavioural Therapy in her work.
+Charlotte’s approach extends beyond symptom management, focusing on understanding present emotional difficulties and relational patterns within the context of early experiences and attachment.
+She values longer-term therapy, where this depth of exploration can unfold within a sustained therapeutic relationship, to facilitate meaningful and lasting change.